SiteGround Review: WordPress-Recommended Web Hosting for Bloggers

 For WordPress users, SiteGround also provides access to WP-CLI, a command line management interface, on all plans.
 This gives you greater technical control over your WordPress site and is especially useful for fixing issues or handling larger sites with a complex database architecture.

-More nerdy bits: GoGeek subscribers can also benefit from a staging platform so they can make changes in a test environment, plus a pre-installed Git repository.
+More nerdy bits: GrowBig and GoGeek subscribers can also benefit from a staging platform so they can make changes in a test environment, plus a pre-installed Git repository.

 This stores versions of all changes made to your WordPress or Joomla site, so you can easily roll back to earlier versions if you are not happy with any changes that have been made.

 All SiteGround shared hosting plans come with the cPanel control panel for free.
 It’s a popular, easy-to-use control panel that many hosts offer, and lets you control your hosting account without much technical knowledge.